2020 United States presidential election in Texas

-Although it was considered a vulnerable state for Trump by some pollsters and experts and a potential upset victory for Biden due to its recent demographic trends, Trump held Texas with 52.1% of the vote, roughly the same percentage he carried it with in 2016.
-Biden improved on Hillary Clinton's 2016 vote share by 3.24%, giving him the largest percentage in the state by a Democratic presidential candidate since Jimmy Carter carried the state in 1976.
-Trump's 5.58% margin of victory was also the narrowest for a Republican since 1996.
+Although it was considered a vulnerable state for Trump by some pollsters and experts and a potential upset victory for Biden due to its recent demographic trends, Texas was again won by Trump with 52.1% of the vote, roughly the same percentage he carried it with in 2016.

+Despite not winning the state, Biden improved on Hillary Clinton's 2016 vote share by 3.24 points, with his 46.48% vote share the largest percentage in the state by a Democratic presidential candidate since Jimmy Carter carried the state in 1976.
+Trump's 5.58% margin of victory was the narrowest for a Republican since 1996, when Southerner Bill Clinton was the Democratic nominee.

 Texas was the third-narrowest of Trump's state victories, behind only Florida and North Carolina, and the ninth-closest state overall.
+However, Trump made many of his largest gains in the country in South Texas in counties along the Mexico–United States border, flipping eight counties in the region.
+In 2024 Trump outright won a majority of Hispanics in Texas.

-The election was also the first time Texas placed in the top ten closest states since 1968, and the first time since 1976 that Texas voted to the left of Ohio.
-As in most other states in 2020, Trump significantly outperformed his polling.
-Voter turnout in the state increased to its highest level since 1992, when two Texans, George H. W. Bush and Ross Perot, were on the ballot.
+Voter turnout in the state increased to its highest level since 1992, when two Texans, George H. W. Bush and Ross Perot, were on the ballot, and the last time Texas was considered to be a battleground state.